 Trickling waterfalls, birdbaths, mesmerizing fountains –– these 20 outdoor water feature ideas bring serene ambiance straight to your backyard.
 From small ponds to magnificent sculptures, from recycled plastics to luxurious marble, water features offer plenty of variety for your landscape.

 Landscaping on a budget?
 We’ve got you covered.
 Many water features make excellent DIY projects, and we’ll show you how.
 We’ll also sprinkle in a few of our favorite landscaping tips.

 Want a calming backyard fountain that lulls you into paradise with the sound of rushing water?
-Our 20 water feature ideas ought to help you get started.
+Our water feature ideas will help you get started.

 A tiered water fountain makes an elegant centerpiece, either in the front lawn or as a garden fountain.
 Turn it into a wishing well, and collect a few sparkling pennies.

 DIY scale: With the right containers, hose, pebbles, and water pump, a tiered fountain can make an easy and fun DIY project.
 If you plan to install a large fountain with an intricate design, it may be best to hire a professional.

 Cost: A low-end tiered fountain can cost around $150, but prices can reach up to $5,000 for high-quality design and installation.

 Landscaping tip: Brighten up your cascading tiered fountain with colorful blossoms along its edge.
 The vibrant flowers will draw instant attention to your water feature.

 Here’s a basic DIY water feature tutorial.
 Once you have the basics down, you’ll be able to tackle more complex water fountain projects.